bekk/bekk-christmas/post/elm/remote-data.md

     }
 ```

-What does this mean?
+But what does this mean?
 We have a list of articles, but we also have an error.
 Did the request succeed or fail?
 Your guess is as good as mine.
 And what about this one:

 ```elm
     { articles = []